 - $10 per night per vehicle; self-registration required; receipt must be displayed in driver side windshield.

-- Camping spots are available on a first-come, first-served, no reservations basis.
+- Designated Overnight Parking spots are available on a first-come, first-served, no reservations basis.

 - Port of Skamania County is not responsible for lost, damaged or stolen items.

-- Number of vehicles in a single camp site at one time shall be limited to one car, camper or one vehicle with trailer with no more than 4 persons per site.
+- Number of vehicles in a single camp site at one time shall be limited to one car, camper or one vehicle with trailer with no more than 4 persons per space.